AndrasKovacs/pny1-assignment/DepTC.md

 It's a good idea though to have higher-order modules and type classes at the same time, and indeed it's done so in Agda, Coq and Lean.

-#### 4 Coherence versus dependent types
+#### 4 Type classes in dependent languages

-Let's turn our attention to dependent types.
+In dependent languages, the language of types and terms are the same.
+Given that types can be indexed or parametrized by values, values must be able to appear in instance heads.
+It's reasonable to allow class parameters that are values, or any terms indeed, therefore it might be better to speak of simply "classes".
+I'll still use "type classes" though, for consistence.

+##### 4.1 Reviewing equality

 As I mentioned in the introduction, no current dependently typed language implement coherent type classes as of now.
 To see why, let's review and expand the definition of coherence:

 > **An implementation of type classes is coherent if all instances with equal types are equal.**